bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 The Service data TLV with a 2-byte UUID value of 0xFCB2 provides a way for platforms to easily scan for and detect the location-enabled Bluetooth advertisement.

 ## Network ID
-The 1-byte Network ID SHALL be set based on a registered value for the manufacturer, as defined in [Manufacturer Network ID Registry](#manufacturer-protocol-registry).
+The 1-byte Network ID SHALL be set based on a registered value for the manufacturer, as defined in [Finding Network Registry](#finding-network-registry).

 ## Near-owner bit